poetic/byob-cms/README.md

   The backend graphql url used by byob-cms
 - resources
 - resources.[].name
-  The name of the resource, need to be singular
+  The name of the resource (needs to be singular).
+Used for GraphQL arguments and input types
+- resources.[].displayName
+  The display name of the resource (should be singular).
+Used for titles and routes.
+If missing, defaults to resources.[].name
 - resources.[].uniqKey
   Unique key used in your records.
 Most of the time its 'id' or '\_id'.
 - resources.[].crudMapping